 This is where most internal AI strategy efforts stall.
 The firm identifies an opportunity, maybe even designs a service.
 Then nobody picks up the phone.
 The offering sits in a shared drive.
 Six months later, a competitor launches something similar and the window closes.

 An offering brief includes the specific clients to approach, the language to use, and the path from first conversation to first engagement.
-It reduces the activation energy from "we should sell this" to "call Sarah on Tuesday."
+It closes the gap between "we should sell this" and "call Sarah on Tuesday."

 What this is not

-An offering brief is not an AI roadmap.
-It does not tell you which tools to buy or how to implement them.
+An offering brief isn't an AI roadmap.
+It doesn't tell you which tools to buy or how to implement them.
 Your technology team handles that.

-It is not a business plan.
-It does not project five-year revenue or model different scenarios.
-It is specific to one offering, priced for one market, with a clear path to the first sale.
+It's not a business plan.
+It doesn't project five-year revenue or model different scenarios.
+It is specific to one offering, priced for one market, with a clear path to the first demand-testing conversation.

 And it is not something a firm typically produces on its own.
-Not because the people are not smart enough — they are.
+Not because the people aren't smart enough.
+They are.
 Because designing a new service offering requires a different kind of thinking than delivering an existing one.
-It requires someone who has done this across industries and technology cycles, who knows what "ready to sell" looks like because they have built and sold offerings before.
+The 6% of firms seeing real earnings from AI got there by redesigning workflows and offerings, not by adopting more tools.
+It requires someone who has done this across industries and technology cycles, who knows what a testable offering looks like because they've built and sold them before.

 That is why the commercialization work matters.
-Not because firms cannot figure out AI — they can.
-Because turning AI capability into a priced, positioned, market-ready offering is a specific commercial skill.
-And the firms that do it first capture the market.
+Not because firms can't figure out AI — they can.
+Because turning AI capability into a priced, positioned offering that you can validate with real buyers is a specific commercial skill.
+And the firms that validate and move first capture the market.

 The real question